denomite/TaskManagerAPI/README.md

 A Scalable RESTful Task Manager API built with Golang

-This is a simple and scalable Task Manager API that allows users to create, read, update, delete (CRUD) tasks, and link them to user accounts.
-It implements secure authentication using JSON Web Tokens (JWT) and stores data in a PostgreSQL database.
+This is API allows users to manage tasks with CRUD operations, implement role-based access control (RBAC) and handle user authentication and authorization.

 ## Tech Stack: